 7. Evaluate the effect of any misstatements identified, including prior-period unadjusted misstatements carried forward (ISRE 2410.28).

-8. The efficiency of ISRE 2410 depends on the quality of your audit knowledge.
+8. The single most important thing: the efficiency of ISRE 2410 depends on the quality of your audit knowledge.
 If your annual audit file is weak on understanding the entity, your interim review file will be weak in the same places.
 Carry forward what you know.
+Let it drive the procedures.

 Common mistakes